 A new harvest On Trek's private trails, restoration is as important as recreation

-The world’s best mountain bikes are tested exhaustively – not just in the most extreme locations in the world, but also on our grounds, on a private 16-mile network of singletrack called The Farm.
-Today, a thriving prairie of native oak savannah surrounds The Farm.
+The world’s best mountain bikes are tested exhaustively—not just in the most extreme locations in the world, but also in our backyard, on a private 16-mile network of singletrack called The Farm.
+Today, a thriving prairie of native oak savanna surrounds The Farm.
 But this wasn’t always the case.
 Returning the once-farmed land to its natural state was a project founded on balance, where restoration was equally as important as recreation.

 For ages, a local family farmed this land.
 But despite their efforts, the soil never suited agriculture, and, in the end, the harvest never seemed worth the effort.
-In its native state, however, the land was an oak savannah with rippling big blue stem and Indian grass.
-Before the farming, herds of white-tailed deer high-stepped through the tall grass, and red-tailed hawks lifted from the scattered burr and black oak, dragging their tethered shadows through the wild flowers, searching for the panicked scramble of a field mouse.
+In its native state, however, the land was an oak savanna with rippling big bluestem and indiangrass.
+Before the farming, herds of white-tailed deer high-stepped through the tall grass, and red-tailed hawks lifted from the scattered burr and black oak, dragging their tethered shadows through the wildflowers, searching for the panicked scramble of a field mouse.

 The prairie, even then in its depleted state, was beautiful, though in a way that most Midwestern farmland is geometrically beautiful.
-But despite whatever balance was suggested by the remnants of the evenly ploughed furrows, the land was out of sync.
+But despite whatever balance was suggested by the remnants of the evenly plowed furrows, the land was out of whack.

-To begin nurturing the prairie back to a healthy state, Trek enlisted the help of EC3 Environmental Consulting Group Inc. and the Aldo Leopold Nature Centre.
-We seeded over thirty different varieties of native grasses and wild-flowers and reintroduced thousands of native trees.
+To begin nurturing the prairie back to a healthy state, Trek enlisted the help of EC3 Environmental Consulting Group Inc. and the Aldo Leopold Nature Center.
+We seeded over thirty different varieties of native grasses and wildflowers and reintroduced thousands of native trees.
 The land’s varied topography called for varied seeding, so that the prairie and woodlands could both thrive within one border.
 In winter, deer tracks carve winding paths beneath the snow-covered white oak and pine.
-In spring, the prairie bursts with black-eyed Susans, wild white indigo, ox-eye sunflower and wild bergamot.
+In spring, the prairie bursts with black-eyed susans, wild white indigo, ox-eye sunflower, and wild bergamot.

 By design, The Farm is as much a sanctuary for the land as it is for the employees who test bikes there.
-We wanted to provide the land and its wildlife with the best opportunity to be happy and healthy, and that’s exactly what we wanted for our employees as well.
+We wanted to provide the land and its wildlife with the best opportunity to be happy and healthy, and that’s exactly what we wanted for our employees, too.
 We give to the land, and the land gives back.

-Here, we realise that our harvest will not be measured by bale or by shock.
-We seek, instead, to cultivate a community that suits the land just as well as it suits us—and even though our efforts might not be achieved tomorrow, we’re on our way to balancing everything out.
+Here, we realize our harvest will not be measured by bale or by shock.
+We seek, instead, to cultivate a community that suits the land just as well as it suits us—and even though our efforts might not be realized tomorrow, we’re on our way to balancing everything out.